 We are an equal opportunity/affirmative action employer and do not discriminate against any applicant for employment on the basis of race, color, religion, sex, sexual orientation, age, national origin, veteran status, or physical impairment.
 Visit our Current Openings page to view open opportunities or submit a general application below.

 The Washington Consulting Group, Inc. team is a collective force built on integrity, innovation, hard work, and trust.
 We believe these characteristics should influence everything we do in business and in life.
-We recruit, train, and cultivate our team to deliver an outstanding collaborative work ethic and a passion for bringing innovation to the management, operation, and training processes ensuring the continued success of the worldwide air traffic system.
+We recruit, train, and cultivate our team to deliver an outstanding collaborative work ethic and a passion for bringing innovation to the management, operation, and training processes ensuring the continued success of the worldwide air traffic and aerospace system.

 Armando C. Chapelli Jr. is WCG’s founder, Chairman, and Chief Executive Officer.
 One of WCG’s biggest accomplishments under his leadership was leading the reconstruction and reestablishment of Iraq’s civilian aviation infrastructure, including a functional, locally staffed controller training program.

 Armando holds a Master of Arts in International Relations and Affairs from Georgetown University and a Bachelor of Arts in International Relations and Affairs from City University of New York-Hunter College.

 Armando’s leadership awards include Hispanic Businessman of the Year from the U.S. Hispanic Chamber of Commerce (1988) and Venture Magazine/Arthur Young Finalist for Entrepreneur of the Year Award (1988).
 His academic awards include receiving an academic scholarship and fellowship to Georgetown University (1970-1974) and being inducted into the Hunter College Alumni Hall of Fame (1995).